jonathan-odonnell/milestone-project-3/README.md

 - Code for trash icon is from [Font Awesome](https://fontawesome.com/icons/trash?style=solid).
 - Code for the tables is from [Bootstrap](https://getbootstrap.com/docs/4.5/content/tables/).
 - Code for the pagination is from [Flask Paginate](https://pythonhosted.org/Flask-paginate/).
-- Code for form styling is from [Bootswatch](https://bootswatch.com/lux/).
+- Code for form styling and switch element is from [Bootswatch](https://bootswatch.com/lux/).
 - Code for the filters form modal is from [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/).
 - Code for the product price and average rating styling on the reviews / category reviews page is from [Bootstrap](https://getbootstrap.com/docs/4.5/utilities/colors/#color).
 - Code for the full star icon is from [Font Awesome](https://fontawesome.com/icons/star?style=solid).